bchen4/training/trxomics.md

 + i2t.ctab: table with two columns, i_id and t_id, denoting which introns belong to which transcripts.
 These ids match the ids in the i_data and t_data tables.

-While the program is running, please download the stringtie folder with pre-runned results in day3 and "design.pe.txt" to a folder.
+While the program is running, please download the stringtie folder with pre-runned results in day3 to the folder you made.
 Now let's take a look at the folder structures.
 For Ballgown to read the folder, it has to be all the ctab of each sample in an individual sample folder, and all sample folder have similar naming scheme, in our case "SRR155", for Ballgown to identify all the samples.